How to Protect and Organize Tall Boy and Widevision Cards

 Upper Deck has also released Tall Boy hockey cards under their Parkhurst brand with a classic design, 1994-95 Parkhurst Hockey (1964-65 theme).
 The TCDB Checklist contains more information.

 Topps has also released Star Wars Widevision cards.
-These are the same size as the Tall Boy cards, but the orientation is turned 90 degrees.
-This gives Widevision cards a format similar to a movie screen, and most of these cards depict classic Star Wars movie frames.
+These are the same size as the Tall Boy cards, with a horizontal orientation.
+This format resembles a movie screen, and most of these cards depict classic Star Wars movie frames.

 Star Wars cards in tall sleeves